opnfv/vineperf/docs/testing/user/userguide/yardstick.rst

 VM image usage
 ~~~~~~~~~~~~~~

-Image with vswitchperf must be uploaded into the glance service and
+Image with ViNePerf must be uploaded into the glance service and
-vswitchperf specific flavor configured, e.g.:
+ViNePerf specific flavor configured, e.g.:

 .. code-block:: console